ATTX-project/ATTX-project.github.io/attx_project/CI-CD-Enviroment.md

 To ensure the availability of the CI/CD environment, the Jenkins and Docker Registry containers have been put under the supervision of the "sysctl" daemon ("jenkins-docker.service" and "private-docker-registry.service", respectively).
 This will ensure their automatic start-up in case the attx-dev server needs to be rebooted for maintenance.

-## How to access the Jenkins server
+## How to Access the Jenkins Server
 The Jenkins WebUI can be reached @ [http://attx-dev:49001/](http://attx-dev:49001/) More information about [Jenkins CI](Jenkins-CI.md)

-## How to access the Archiva server
+## How to Access the Archiva Server
 The Archiva WebUI can be reached at: [http://attx-dev:8081/](http://attx-dev:8081/)

 To access the REST API use: